expressjs/express/Contributing.md

 * A **Committer** is a subset of contributors who have been given write access to the repository.
 * A **TC (Technical Committee)** is a group of committers representing the required technical expertise to resolve rare disputes.
+* A **Triager** is a subset of contributors who have been given triage access to the repository.

 ## Logging Issues